-- 1. A Library located in a Red Zone shall be closed; - a.
-Staff maybe be assigned to alternate worksite locations.
-Full time staff will report to assigned home location as needed, to empty book drops or other task as determined by the Amherst Library Director.
-Part time staff will be scheduled as needed, to discharge materials, or other task as determined by the Amherst Library Director.
-All staff maybe assigned to work remotely, as determined by the Amherst Library Director. - b.
-Material "holds" will be redirected as directed by BECPL - c.
-As directed by BECPL, due dates for materials checked out at a Library in a designated Red Zone will be extended; - d.
-Drop box will be stay open - e.
+- 1. If the Clarence Public Library is located in a Red Zone it shall be closed; - a.
+Only designated staff will report to the physical building to perform essential tasks.
+Other staff, per the Director may be assigned to work remotely. - b.
+Material "holds" will be redirected; - c.
+Due dates for materials checked out at the Clarence Public Library prior to being closed will be extended; - d.
+Drop box will remain open; only library materials may be placed in drop box; no material donations will be accepted; designated staff will empty drop box and discharge after quarantine period. - e.
 Signage will be placed on doors; - f.
 Website will be modified to reflect changes; - g.
 Media will be notified. - 2.
 Maintenance staff will report to a Library in a designated Red Zone only to conduct essential cleaning and disinfecting and required maintenance;